What Is Roasted Rice Powder?

 - Start the dry toast: Place the raw dry sticky rice in a heavy skillet or wok over medium to medium low heat.
 Do not add any oil, this is a completely dry toast.
 Spread the rice in an even layer across the bottom of the pan.

-- Cool completely then grind: Once completely cool, this is important, hot rice will turn to paste in the grinder rather than powder, transfer to a spice grinder or mortar and pestle.
+- Cool completely then grind: Once completely cool, transfer to a spice grinder or mortar and pestle.
 Grind to a coarse, sandy powder with visible texture.
 Pulse in short bursts if using a spice grinder rather than running it continuously.
 Taste a pinch, it should be nutty, slightly smoky, and deeply fragrant.

 - Store and use: Transfer to a clean airtight glass jar and label it with the date.
 Store at room temperature away from direct heat or sunlight.
 Use within 4 weeks for the best flavor, though in most kitchens a jar of khao khua never lasts that long.